 Queen’s Park and Clydesdale players.
 Mr

-Gardner’s Team beat Mr Thomson’s team 1-0, with Angus Mackinnon the
+Gardner’s Team beat Mr Thomson’s team 1-0, with Angus McKinnon the

 goalscorer.
 Although the crowd was only